Meet the Team

 Now Attorney Moises Barraza runs his own practice, where he provides honest, high-quality services to immigrants, with a goal to keep families together.

 Moises Barraza is happily married to his wife Sarah, who assists him with running his immigration practice.
-They have two beautiful children: Moises III (“Moisito”) and Alethia.
+They have three beautiful children: Moises III (“Moisito”), Alethia, and Yeshua.

 Moises’ other interests, in addition to assisting his clients and researching immigration law, include spending time with his family, experiencing other countries and cultures, playing guitar or piano, and coaching his son’s soccer team.